Robert Latimer

-Robert William Latimer (born March 13, 1953) is a Canadian canola and wheat farmer who was convicted of second degree murder in the death of his daughter Tracy Lynn Latimer (born November 23, 1980 – October 24, 1993).
+Robert William Latimer (born March 13, 1953) is a Canadian canola and wheat farmer who was convicted of second degree murder in the death of his daughter Tracy Lynn Latimer (November 23, 1980 – October 24, 1993).
 This case caused a national controversy concerning the definition and ethics of euthanasia as well as the rights of people with disabilities, and resulted in two Supreme Court decisions, R. v.
 Latimer (1997), on section 10 of the Canadian Charter of Rights and Freedoms, and later R. v.
 Latimer (2001), concerning cruel and unusual punishments with reference to section 12 of the Charter.
 Latimer was released on day parole in March 2008 and was granted full parole in December 2010.

 Farm and family

 Before his imprisonment, Latimer lived near Wilkie, Saskatchewan, on a 1280 acre (520 ha) wheat and canola farm with his wife, Laura, and their four children.